mitre/cti/USAGE.md

 ```

 ## Working with deprecated and revoked objects
-Objects that are deemed no longer beneficial to track as part of the knowledge base are marked as deprecated,
-and objects which are replaced by a different object are revoked.
-In both cases, the old object is marked with
-a field (`x_mitre_deprecated` and `revoked`) noting their status.
-In the case of revoked objects, a relationship of
-type `revoked-by` is also created targeting the replacing object.
+Objects that are deemed no longer beneficial to track as part of the knowledge base are marked as deprecated, and objects which are replaced by a different object are revoked.
+In both cases, the old object is marked with a field (either `x_mitre_deprecated` or `revoked`) noting their status.
+In the case of revoked objects, a relationship of type `revoked-by` is also created targeting the replacing object.

 ### Removing revoked and deprecated objects
 Revoked and deprecated objects are kept in the knowledge base so that workflows relying on those objects are not